-Every year, companies as varied as oil and gas to tech to banking spend hundreds of millions of dollars lobbying to block or delay federal and state regulations designed to avert the climate crisis.
-They do this through their direct lobbying and through support of and leadership in various trade associations and policy-focused nonprofits.
+Every year, companies as varied as oil and gas, tech, and banking spend hundreds of millions of dollars in lobbying to block or delay federal and state regulations designed to avert the climate crisis.
+They do this through their direct lobbying, as well as through support of and leadership in various trade associations and policy-focused nonprofits.
 Increasingly, companies also advocate against climate progress and policy through highly targeted and widespread social media persuasion.

 Companies that lobby against climate policy are engaging in short-sighted behavior which heightens their risk of significant expense once governments “catch up” with needed climate policies.
 Delaying action only exacerbates the climate crisis, increasing negative impacts as well as the cost for everyone of addressing the problem.

 To stay below a 1.5° C temperature rise, we will need strong market signals to reduce emissions and incentivize a shift to a clean energy economy.
 Mixed or negative signals coming directly from companies or their trade groups only add to the systemic risks investors, companies, and societies face from a lack of policy certainty.

 Through a combination of dialogue and the filing shareholder resolutions, ICCR’s members are pressing a broad range of companies to adopt a Paris-aligned climate lobbying framework.

 See how ICCR members are moving companies to ensure their lobbying activities are aligned with the goals of the Paris climate agreement.